jatindermashall/sass-starter/README.md

 # sass-starter
-This is sass starter package
+This is minimalistic sass starter package

+Clone

+To install
+"npm install"

+to start
+"npm start"